bootique/bootique/UPGRADE.md

 ## 3.0.M1

-* [bootique-kafka #30](https://github.com/bootique/bootique-jetty/issues/109):  There is a breaking change in `KafkaConsumerFactory` API. `KafkaConsumerFactory.consumer()` will now return a builder of `Consumer` instead of `KafkaConsumerRunner`.
-While we encourage to switch the applications to the new approach (i.e., using `Consumer`) as more powerful and less error-prone, if you need to continue using `KafkaConsumerRunner`, you should call `KafkaConsumerFactory.consumerRunner()`, that returns a backwards-compatible builder.
-Also `KafkaConsumerRunner` is no longer allowed when `kafka.consumer.autoCommit` is "false", so app configuration may need to be adjusted.
+* [bootique-kafka #30](https://github.com/bootique/bootique-jetty/issues/109):  If you were using `KafkaConsumerFactory`, you will have to switch to `consume(KafkaConsumerCallback,Duration)`.
+The callback is invoked on a batch of data after each poll.

 ## 2.0.RC1